uberscott/astrobattle-book/src/3-everything_goes_back_to_hell/3-unhappy_reunion.md

 " What weapons do you guys have in your arsenal?
 Dumb looks were returned.

-Then Rodgie: "Um... we were sorta paired with Mr. Greely because of an incident involving some weapons at the academy and so then... well... we don't really have any"
+Then Bodgie: "Um... we were sorta paired with Mr. Greely because of an incident involving some weapons at the academy and so then... well... we don't really have any"

 “Incident?”